Raven's Home: Production

 On October 16, 2019, it was announced by Disney Channel that the series was renewed for a fourth season, with production scheduled to begin sometime in 2019.
 Additionally, Alison Taylor joined the series as an executive producer.

 On June 29, 2020, it was announced that Raven's Home and Bunk'd would have a special crossover event on July 24, 2020.

 On October 1, 2021, it was announced by Disney Channel that the series was renewed for a fifth season.
 Raven Symoné and Isaac Ryan Brown would return for the season; however, Navia Robinson, Jason Maybaum, Sky Katz, and Anneliese van der Pol would not return.
 Additionally, newcomers Mykal-Michelle Harris, Felix Avitia, and Emmy Liu-Wang joined as Alice, Neil and Ivy, respectively, and Rondell Sheridan would return as Raven's father Victor Baxter.
 Production of the fifth season commenced in fall 2021.
 Adrienne Bailon also returned as Alana Rivera, Raven's high school bully in the original series.
 On February 10, 2022, it was announced that the fifth season would premiere on March 11, 2022.

 On June 21, 2022, Entertainment Tonight announced that Keymáh would reprise her role as Tanya Baxter in the season five finale.
 This marks her first time portraying the character since 2005 in her final appearance in the season 3 That's So Raven episode, "Food For Thought".

 Raven-Symoné announced during a panel at Disney's D23 Expo on September 10, 2022, that the series was renewed for a sixth season.
+On March 23, 2023, it was announced that the sixth season would premiere on April 9, 2023.

+On May 15, 2024, it was announced that Raven's Home had ended after six seasons and that a spin-off pilot titled Alice in the Palace was ordered.
+According to Mykal-Michelle Harris, after the pilot of Alice in the Palace was filmed, Disney Channel decided not to pick it up for a full series.

 Broadcast

 The world premiere of Raven's Home aired immediately after the premiere of Descendants 2 on the Disney Channel on July 21, 2017.
 The first season concluded on October 20, 2017.
 The second season premiered on June 25, 2018, and concluded on November 30, 2018.
 The third season premiered on June 17, 2019, and concluded on May 3, 2020.
 The fourth season premiered on July 24, 2020, and concluded on May 21, 2021.
-The fifth season premiered on March 11, 2022.
+The fifth season premiered on March 11, 2022, and concluded on December 2, 2022.
+The sixth season premiered on April 9, 2023, and concluded on September 3, 2023.